 Vegan Graham Crackers

 Hello vegan baker friends!
-Today we are making Vegan Graham Crackers!
+Today we are making a Vegan Graham Cracker recipe that tastes just like the real thing!
 With a video included!
 Check it out how to make these easy vegan graham crackers!

 Have you ever made homemade graham crackers?
 I used to make a non-vegan version at the bakery I worked at, but I decided to give this dairy-free version a try!